Kartik in Bengal: Sacred Seasons of a War-God Reborn as Harvest and Fertility Guardian

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How is Kartik reimagined in Bengal?
+How is Kartik understood in Bengal?